elpachongco/activity-monitor/docs/activity-monitor-doc.md

 `main.py` serves as controller for the programs.
 It imports the scripts in `./src` which contain classes.

-`activity` is a dictionary (explained below) that is returned by the activity tracker and accepted by the uploader.
+It contains a loop that calls the activity tracker.
+The tracker tracks two

-It contains loop that calls the activity tracker.
-The tracker records the current foreground window & the amount of time the user is inactive.
-It returns when the foreground window changes/changes name.
+things: the current foreground window & the amount of time the user is inactive.
+It returns when the foreground window changes name. this usually means the user has changed windows.
+Though sometimes this is not the case - some websites and applications change their window name from time to time.

 The return value is the `activity` dictionary which is then passed to the uploader.
 The uploader uploads the data to `activity.db` then returns.